 Organising a trial usually involves the following process:

-- Making a proposal – clinical trials are set up by individuals or organisations who design a trial to answer a question.
-A trial may be organised by a university or a pharmaceutical (drug) company.
+- Making a proposal: Clinical trials are set up by individuals or organisations who design a trial to answer a question.
+A trial might be organised by a university or a pharmaceutical (drug) company.

-- Getting funding – trials are very expensive.
-Funding has to cover research staff, administration, drugs and tests, hospital stays, analysis of the results and the costs of following-up participants, sometimes long after treatment has finished.
-Cancer trials in the UK are usually funded by a pharmaceutical company, a national charity or a governmental organisation.
+- Getting funding: Trials are very expensive.
+Funding has to cover costs for research staff, administration, drugs and tests, hospital stays, analysis of the results and the costs of following-up participants, sometimes long after treatment has finished.
+Cancer trials in the UK are usually funded by a pharmaceutical company, a national charity (for example Cancer Research UK or Blood Cancer UK) or a government organisation.
 Funding often comes from a combination of sources.

-- Developing a protocol – every trial needs a document that describes the study in detail.
+- Developing a protocol: Every trial needs a document that describes the study in detail.
+This is called the trial ‘protocol’.
 The doctors and nurses treating you have to follow the procedures described in the protocol to make sure everyone who participates in the trial is treated in the same way.
-The protocol includes information on why the research is needed; who is eligible and how many people are needed for the trial; the treatments, tests and/or methods involved; how participants will be monitored and for how long; how long participants are expected to be involved in the trial and when the trial will end.
+The protocol includes information on: why the research is needed; who is able to take part; how many people are needed for the trial; the treatments, tests and methods involved; how participants will be monitored and for how long; and when the trial will end.

-- Getting the go-ahead – all trials must be approved by an independent ethics committee and by the MHRA, a governmental organisation that regulates the use of medicines in the UK.
+- Getting approval: All clinical trials must be approved by an independent ethics committee and by the Medicines and Healthcare products Regulatory Agency (MHRA), a government organisation that regulates the use of medicines in the UK.
 These agencies look at the protocol carefully to make sure the researchers are working in the participants’ best interests.

-Once the protocol has been approved and funding has been secured, investigators can begin to recruit people for the trial.
-If a trial is running at your centre and your doctor thinks you could be suitable, he or she might invite you to take part.
+Once the protocol has been approved and funding has been secured, investigators can begin to find people to take part in the trial.
+This is called ‘recruitment’.
+If your doctor thinks you could be suitable for a trial they might suggest you take part.
 You can choose not to get involved.
-Your decision won’t affect the care or treatment your doctor gives you.
+Your decision won’t affect the care or treatment you receive outside the trial.

 If you do consider taking part in a trial, you might want to read some of the advantages and disadvantages of taking part.
-Take time to carefully read all the information you get.
+Take time to think about all the information you get.
 Ask your doctor questions to make sure you understand what is involved.
-You can show the information to someone else, like a family member or your GP, should you want to.
+You can show the information to someone else, such as a family member or your GP.

 Most treatment trials follow a similar process: